Well, okay, center of the United States.

 New Orleans, his eternal home, remembers Benjamin Latrobe in other ways.
 Near the French Market arch at Ursulines Street is a small park dedicated to Benjamin Latrobe.
 The site of this park is actually the former waterworks that father and son designed and created.
 The park incorporates architectural remnants from the works into its sculptures and fountains.

 And although the Louisiana State Bank Building at Royal and Conti in the French Quarter no longer functions as such, the building was designated a National Historic Landmark in 1983.
 It has been home to many commercial enterprises over the years.
-As of 2014 a wedding and events business opened there called Latrobe's on Royal.
+As of 2014 a wedding and events business operated there, called Latrobe's on Royal.

 Eaton, Leonard.
 Houses and Money: The Domestic Clients of Benjamin Henry Latrobe.
 William L Bauhan.
 January 1988.